 Motorbike riders are subject to the same regulations.
-In addition, pillion passengers should not be carried.
+In addition, pillion passengers are not to be carried.

 All drivers and passengers must submit a completed permission note to drive, or be a passenger in a student-driven car, to school.
-The form is available from the Head Teacher Senior School.
+The form is available from the Head Teacher Senior School or School Administration Manager.
 This form must be completed each year and must include driver's licence number and insurance details.

-4.15 Transfers / Leavers
+4.16 Transfers / Leavers

-If a student has to transfer to another school, enquiries should be directed to the Administration Office.
-A student who is transferring or leaving must bring a letter from his parents/carers before commencing the Leaver's Procedure.
+If a student has to transfer to another school, enquiries should be directed to the Administration Office / Enrolments.
+A student who is transferring or leaving must provide a letter or email from his parents/carers before commencing the Leaver's Procedure.
 All books and property of the school need to be returned at this time.
-All fees must be paid prior to a student leaving or transferring to another school.
+All outstanding fees must be paid prior to a student leaving or transferring to another school.

-4.16 Furniture
+4.17 Furniture